PubInv/PubInv/ideas/Project #36: Motile Ferrofluid Snai or pumpl.md

 # Motile Ferrofluid Snail/Slug

+Imagine a little device like a slug that could move inside a sea of ferrfluid like a little fish or submarine.
+It would be very cool if this device could move without any moving parts whatsover.
+If we had such a device, we could put it in a tube and have a pump---if the slug can swim forward, it must push the ferrofluid backeward.

 Imainge a pair of coils, about 1 cm in dimater, separated by about 0.5 cm.
 Imagine then with current flowing in the same direction, but controllable in the sense that the current to one or the other maybe be doubled.